 - 19.1.
-Applications will be cancelled in the following circumstances: - a) At the request of the applicant. - b) On the applicant successfully being re-housed by Waverley Housing or another housing provider. - c) On death of the applicant. - d) Failure to respond to reminder letter following review of the housing list.
+Applications will be cancelled in the following circumstances: - a) At the request of the applicant.

+- b) On the applicant successfully being re-housed by Waverley Housing or another housing provider. - c) On death of the applicant.

 20. Entitlements, Payments and Benefits